 Europe & UK Leading Crypto Regulation

-Europe has been at the forefront regarding crypto assets regulation with its recently voted Markets in Crypto Assets (MiCA) regulation, which is expected to be finalised in the first quarter of 2023.
+Europe has been at the forefront regarding crypto asset regulation with its recently approved Markets in Crypto Assets (MiCA) legislation, which goes into effect in phases starting in 2024.
+It represents the most significant attempt by global governments to regulate the growing market for digital assets.

 Read More